-- Summary of Certain Provisions of the Transportation Resolution - Definitions and Summary of Certain Provisions of the Standard Resolution Provisions - Form of the Interagency Agreement - MTA's Unaudited Consolidated Interim Financial Statements as of and for the Six-Month Period Ended June 30, 2019 (excluding the auditor's review report accompanying the interim financial information)
+- Summary of Certain Provisions of the Transportation Resolution - Definitions and Summary of Certain Provisions of the Standard Resolution Provisions - Form of the Interagency Agreement - MTA's Unaudited Consolidated Interim Financial Statements as of and for the Nine-Month Period Ended September 30, 2020 (excluding the auditor's review report accompanying the interim financial information)

-For convenience, copies of most of these documents can be found on the MTA website (www.mta.info) under the caption "MTA Info-Financial Information-Budget and Financial Statements" in the case of MTA's Unaudited Consolidated Interim Financial Statements as of and for the Six-Month Period Ended June 30, 2019 and "MTA Info-Financial Information-Investor Information" in the case of the remaining documents, including the Audited Consolidated Financial Statements of Metropolitan Transportation Authority for the Years Ended December 31, 2018 and 2017.
+For convenience, copies of most of these documents can be found on the MTA website (http://new.mta.info) under the caption "Transparency - Financial & Investor Information - Investor Information and Disclosures" and "- Financial and Budget Statements".
 No statement on MTA's website is included by specific cross-reference herein.
 See "FURTHER INFORMATION" in Part III.
-Definitions of certain terms used in the summaries may differ from terms used in this remarketing circular, such as the use herein of the popular names of the MTA affiliates and subsidiaries.
+Definitions of certain terms used in the summaries may differ from terms used in this remarketing circular, such as the use herein of the popular names of MTA affiliates and subsidiaries.

-The consolidated financial statements of MTA for the years ended December 31, 2018 and 2017, incorporated by specific cross-reference in this remarketing circular, have been audited by Deloitte & Touche LLP, independent certified public accountants, as stated in their audit report appearing therein.
+The consolidated financial statements of MTA for the years ended December 31, 2019 and 2018, incorporated by specific cross-reference in this remarketing circular, have been audited by Deloitte & Touche LLP, independent certified public accountants, as stated in their audit report appearing therein.
 Deloitte & Touche LLP has not reviewed, commented on or approved, and is not associated with, this remarketing circular.
-The audit report of Deloitte & Touche LLP relating to MTA's consolidated financial statements for the years ended December 31, 2018 and 2017, which is a matter of public record, is included in such consolidated financial statements.
+The audit report of Deloitte & Touche LLP relating to MTA's consolidated financial statements for the years ended December 31, 2019 and 2018, which is a matter of public record, is included in such consolidated financial statements.
 Deloitte & Touche LLP has not been asked to consent to the inclusion, or incorporation by reference, of its audit report in this remarketing circular.
-The consolidated interim financial information for the six-month period ended June 30, 2019 (except for the auditor's review report accompanying the consolidated interim financial information), has also been incorporated by specific cross-reference in this remarketing circular.
+The consolidated interim financial information for the nine-month period ended September 30, 2020 (except for the auditor's review report accompanying the consolidated interim financial information), has also been incorporated by specific cross-reference in this remarketing circular.
 Deloitte & Touche LLP has not performed any procedures on any financial statements or other financial information of MTA, including without limitation any of the information contained in, or incorporated by specific cross-reference in, this remarketing circular, since the date of such review report, which is not included by reference herein.